arun-poudel/30_day_javaScript.NP/Day-3/readme.txt

    - Encourage students to design a solution using arrays to store the items and objects to represent each item.
    - Guide them through the process step by step, highlighting the usage of array and object methods.

-Remember to provide clear explanations, relevant examples, and encourage students to practice and experiment with the concepts.
-Assign coding exercises and challenges related to arrays and objects to reinforce their understanding.

-Let me know if there's anything specific you'd like to add or if you have any further questions!